The beginning of the Austin music scene

 The 1960s.
 Austin, Texas.
 State capital.
 The University of Texas.
 Bergstrom Air Force Base.
 North Austin vs. South Austin.
 Colorado River, Lake Austin, City Park, Zilker Park & Barton Springs, Lake Travis & Hippie Hollow, and bluebonnets everywhere.
 Rock ’n’ roll radio (KNOW-AM & KAZZ-FM).
 Country radio (KVET-AM & KOKE-AM).
 Hot fraternity parties with live bands.
 Hot night clubs with live bands.

-Sonobeat was there to document in sound Austin’s birth as the Live Music Capital of the World.
+Sonobeat was there to document the birth of the Austin sound in the ’60s.

 In the Spotlight